Westuuu/Handling-emails/README.md

 -readme with examples of how to use the script\
 -function for task number 4 needs to be changed to receive file_path provided by user\
 -Add `argparse` interface\
--Restructure the code
+-Restructure the code\
--Add modules/classes or use pipeline method
+-Add modules/classes or use pipeline method\
--Ensure that processing is done only once -Remove/change comments
+-Ensure that processing is done only once\
+-Remove unnecessary comments\
--Remove excess code - create in development branch
+-Remove excess code - create in development branch\